mrpmorris/Fluxor/Tutorials/01-BasicConcepts/01A-StateActionsReducersTutorial/README.md

 }
 ```

-This pattern use is not recommended.
+This pattern requires a lot more code, therefore its use is not recommended.

 ### Output
 The output of running the app should look something like the following: